 Contract research and development - The nature and scope of contract research and development is determined by our customers and partners based upon their requirements and therefore our revenues and margins tend to fluctuate.
-Revenue from contract research and development related to services provided to Siemens as follows:
+We did not generate any revenue from contract research and development during 2016.
+Revenue from contract research and development related to services provided to Siemens during 2014 and 2015 were as follows:

-- We generated revenues of A\$479,893 during 2013 as reimbursement of costs for additional meter development work we undertook on behalf of Siemens. - In December 2014, the Company delivered on its third milestone under the Collaboration Agreement with Siemens when it completed the development work of the Xprecia StrideTM Coagulation Analyzer and the same was launched by Siemens in Europe.
-Of the total amount of A\$1,750,486 (equivalent to US\$1,428,571) recognized as revenue from services in 2014 for this milestone, A\$1,225,340 (equivalent to US\$1.0 million) relates to the achievement of the milestone whilst the balance relates to a portion of the deferred US\$3 million up-front payment allocated to these milestones. - In July 2015, the Company delivered on its fourth milestone when Siemens made a premarket 510(k) submission to the FDA for regulatory clearance to sell the Xprecia StrideTM Coagulation System in the US.
+- In December 2014, the Company delivered on its third milestone under the Collaboration Agreement with Siemens when it completed the development work of the Xprecia Stride[TM] Coagulation Analyzer and the product was launched by Siemens in Europe.
+Of the total amount of A\$1,750,486 (equivalent to US\$1,428,571) recognized as revenue from services in 2014 for this milestone, A\$1,225,340 (equivalent to US\$1.0 million) relates to the achievement of the milestone whilst the balance relates to a portion of the deferred US\$3 million up-front payment allocated to these milestones. - In July 2015, the Company delivered on its fourth milestone when Siemens made a premarket 510(k) submission to the FDA for regulatory clearance to sell the Xprecia Stride[TM] Coagulation System in the US.
 Of the total amount of A\$1,955,340 (equivalent to US\$1,428,571) recognized as revenue from services in 2015 for this milestone, A\$1,368,738 (equivalent to US\$1,000,000) relates to the achievement of the milestone whilst the balance relates to a portion of the deferred US\$3 million up-front payment allocated to these milestones.